House-of-M/contributors-wall/README.md

 ## Contributing

-Please refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) for more instructions.
+Please refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) for more Information about contributing